 Let’s start with something a bit less complicated, that is resveratrol, a pretty well-known supplement which is more commonly found in red wine and the skin of grapes.
 What is interesting is the results of an experiment involving mice, it was discovered that given a high enough does the mice that could normally live at a certain about time showed to live significantly loner, almost even twice the normal age.

 Some of the mice under treatment also showed that they were more agile in its advance age compared to the ones that in the control group.
 After a deeper look into the effect it was determined that that the resveratrol seem to have reverse aging!
 So, should we all start chugging down supplements with red wine?
-Well, no, or at least maybe not right now, some researchers seem to think that too much of it might cause cancer, so just to be safe let’s wait until they confirm it doesn’t or make something that doesn’t cause cancer.
+Well, no, or at least maybe not right now, some researchers from Utah seem to think that too much of it might cause cancer, so just to be safe let’s wait until they confirm it doesn’t or make something that doesn’t cause cancer.

 One more exciting and promising is the use of CRISPR in the genetic engineering.
 As genetic engineering becomes cheaper due to the introduction of the new tool, researchers are now able to manipulate the genes of living organisms to such an accurate degree that it is theoretically possible to turn off or reverse that tricky little aging part of the human genome.
 Here’s a little problem though, we are not one hundred percent sure which one that is.